 Best Tent Pegs for Hard Ground

-If you’re looking to anchor a substantially sized tent or shelter, highly technical tent stakes may not be feasible.
+If you’re looking to anchor a substantially sized tent or shelter, highly technical tent stakes for camping may not be feasible.
 These durable steel shepherd’s hook stakes offer a secure, safe pitch for an affordable price.
-There also our top option for hard ground pitches.
+They are also our top option for hard ground pitches.

-The stakes are 8.25 inches long.
-Each one weighs 2.7 ounces.
+They are 8.25 inches long, with each one weighing 2.7 ounces.
 Since they are somewhat bulky and do not stack well, they are only a good match for car camping.

-If anything, REI has developed a superior replacement for the stock stakes that come with most tents.
-The long, slender shape of the stakes them an excellent choice for everything from loose to rocky soil.
+If anything, REI has developed a superior replacement for the stock pegs that come with most types of tent.
+The long, slender shape makes them an excellent choice for pitching on everything from loose to rocky soil.
 The impact-resistant hooked tops can be driven in with nearly any tool.
 The beveled bottoms are designed to cut through particularly rough earth.

 - 8.25 inches long